 - If a Locum GP changes status to become a full partner then you need to advise CQC as your registration changes.
-The new partner will then need a CQC countersigned DBS check which ideally should take place before they can take up the post.
+The new partner will then need to apply for an enhanced DBS via the LMC.
+Regulation 15: Notice of changes - Care Quality Commission (cqc.org.uk)

 - For GP Registrars, they will be DBS checked as part of the process of being added to the Medical Performers List.
 This will be done at the time they become and ST3.
 Wessex LMCs can undertake Registrar checks via our online application process.
 Please see below for further guidance on DBS requirements for trainees in practice.

 - Other members of staff who joined the Practice after 1st April 2013 need to be risk assessed to see whether a DBS check is required.
 The rule of thumb is that all clinicians, nurses, HCA’s, phlebotomists & chaperones need an "enhanced check" plus anyone else who may be in a one to one situation with a child or vulnerable adult – so not usually admin staff or receptionists but probably the Practice Manager/Deputy etc – a "standard check" would suffice for these roles.